 And now for something completely different!
 Who’s heard of a Holga camera?
 This is my Holga, a medium format 120 film camera from Hong Kong.

 The Holga is known as a toy camera.
 It has an incredibly low-cost construction with a plastic meniscus lens (two spherical curved surfaces, convex on one side and concave on the other side).
-What does all of this mean for you?

 What you can expect from Holga wedding photos

-I bought this camera second-hand on eBay in 2018.
-No idea why – I felt like seeing what images I could get with truly the crappiest kind of camera – and to see if I could find some romance and beauty in imagery stripped down to the basics.
+I felt like seeing what images I could get with truly the crappiest kind of camera – and to see if I could find some romance and beauty in imagery stripped down to the basics.

 No fancy editing, no cropping or straightening, not even any color to make things ‘pop’.
+Film is beautiful, so images from even the most basic film camera oozes more beauty and personality than a decent digital camera or phone.

 It’s been a fun journey figuring out how to actually use this thing.
 There are very few settings on it (unlike a modern-day DSLR).
 It works entirely mechanically.